Senate committee votes to scrap training, background checks for concealed carry permits - NewsBreak

 Every year, somewhere between 3,000 and 5,000 Ohioans’ concealed carry licenses are suspended, revoked or denied, according to data from the Ohio Attorney General.
 Certain criminal charges, convictions, mental illnesses or protective orders prohibit people from receiving a concealed carry license under current law .

 Ohio created its concealed program in 2004 with a 12-hour training requirement at the time.
 Lawmakers passed a “stand your ground” law last year, removing the legal duty that a person try to retreat before responding to a perceived attack with lethal force.
-In that time, there hasn’t been “blood in the streets” or a “wild west” mentality, as Buckeye Firearms Association’s top lobbyist Rob Sexton has said in previous interviews.
+In that time, there hasn’t been “blood in the streets” or a “wild west” mentality, according to Buckeye Firearms Association’s top lobbyist Rob Sexton in previous interviews.

 Democrats and anti-gun violence advocates have criticized permitless carry proposals, citing public health data from the National Bureau of Economic Research or the American Journal for Public Health showing links between permitless carry laws and violent crime.